MobileStar

 MobileStar's founders faced many challenges in developing the company: evolving technology standards, fluid business models, no industry standard billing system, and questions about the competitive value of a site license agreement instead of licensed spectrum.
 Over time each of these issues were addressed and the agreement with Starbucks in late 2000 signaled a maturing of the marketplace.
 American Airlines also entered into an agreement with MobileStar as did Hilton Hotels As more laptop vendors included integrated 802.11 wireless connectivity within their laptops, users came to expect broadband connectivity in their residences, workplaces, and in public locations such as airports, coffee shops, and hotels.
 License-free broadband connectivity exploded with the advent of the iPhone in 2007, further validating the premise that license-free spectrum could open up a large domain of connectivity at a cost far less than licensed spectrum.
 The rise of voice over IP (VOIP) communications operating on the 2.4 MHz spectrum via the 802.11 standard was another indicator of the power of ubiquitous, low to no cost wireless broadband communications.

 MobileStar Network's demise in 2001 was the result of at least two important factors: the collapse in the private equity markets in mid-2001 and the events of September 11.
 While MobileStar's investors provided a bridge loan during the mid-2001 time frame, the terrorist attacks in New York and Washington brought a steep decline in business travel, MobileStar Network's initial core market.
 MobileStar's investors could not continue to finance the business and new investors were skittish about investing in a company focused on serving a market that had recently and rapidly collapsed.
-It would be well into 2002 before business travel began to recover.

 MobileStar Network ceased operation in October 2001, but its bankrupt assets and contracts were bought by Voicestream Wireless and by February 2002, was operating as T-Mobile Broadband.
 T-Mobile Broadband was the first part of VoiceStream to rebrand to the T-Mobile name.
 It was officially launched as T-Mobile HotSpot in August 2002.
 Many of the original MobileStar Network employees still work for T-Mobile Hotspot and have been responsible for its expansion.

-Today, the MobileStar Network operates as T-Mobile Hotspot.
-The wireless broadband access business model is intact and users have come to expect WiFi connectivity in a wide variety of public venues consistent with the vision of its founders: "Wireless broadband connectivity wherever users sleep, eat, move, and meet."